Rad-Kiwi/craffft-backend/README.md

 - Verify API responses and status codes
 - Confirm database changes are persisted
 - Clean up test data after completion

+### Niche Tests
+There is a folder for niche tests that I have been using to test issues that don't come up often.
+They are just for storage in case the issue comes up again and can mostly be ignored

 **Note**: Tests use the same database configuration as the main application, so ensure your environment variables are properly configured before running tests, and ensure you have a copy of the database locally